Wilfongjt/source-data/README.md

 * ...
 ## Conventions
 ### Table Names
- * A noun is preferred to a verb, Plurals are preferred to singular
+ * A noun is preferred to a verb, plurals are preferred to singular
- * Provide a table abbreviation: A 3 letter abbreviation is preferred to a 4 letter abbreviation, a 4 letter abreviation is preferred to a longer abbrevation.
+ * Lowercase is preferred to everything else
 ### Column Names
+ * Underscores are the preferred separator.
+Spaces and hyphens are not recommended.
- * column names prefixed with a table abbreviation preferred to to column names with no prefix.
+ * Column names prefixed with a table abbreviation are preferred to column names with no prefix.
- * column names with underscores are preferred to column names with hyphens, column names with hyphens are preferred to column names with spaces, column names with spaces are just not right.
- * column names in lower case are preferred to everything else
+ * Lowercase is preferred to everything else
 ### Identity Names
- * Alpha-numeric identity column names should end with the suffix "_id"
+ * Alpha-numeric identity values should have column names with the suffix "_id"
-   * Numeric identity column names should end with the suffix "_no"
+ * Numeric identity column names should have column names with the suffix "_no"
 ### Identity Values
-* a universally unique identifyer (UUID) value is preferred to a locally unique identity value, a locally unique identity is preferred to no identity, things with no identity are not things at all.
+* A universally unique identifyer (UUID) value is preferred to a locally unique identity value, a locally unique identity is preferred to no identity, things with no identity are not things at all.

 ## Wrangling
-* Tables
-  * Name

-* Table Columns
-  * Column names

-  * Identity columns:

-* Missing and Malformed Data
+## Missing and Malformed Data

-* Duplicate Data
+## Duplicate Data

-* Outliers
+## Outliers

 # Process